kurtosis-tech/playground-gitpod/README.md

 Here you have:

-- The `kurtosis` CLI installed, with tab completion enabled (see
+- The `kurtosis` CLI installed, with tab-completion enabled
-- The Kurtosis VSCode plugin installed, which provides tab-completion for all `.star` files
+- The Kurtosis VSCode plugin installed, which provides syntax highlighting and tab-completion for all `.star` files

-NOTE: any port Kurtosis binds can be accessed with the pane in the very bottom-right corner of the screen.
+Any ports made available through Kurtosis can be accessed with the pane in the very bottom-right corner of the screen.

+If you'd like to work on your own machine, you can always [install the Kurtosis CLI locally](https://docs.kurtosis.com/install).

 ### Ideas